obonaventure/mmtp-book/quic.rst

    Since the keys used to protect the Initial packets are derived from the destination connection ID, any QUIC implementation, including those used on middleboxes, can decrypt the contents of the Initial packets.

-As mentioned above, the client and the server can also use the TLS handshake to agree on specific QUIC parameters.
-These parameters are called `transport parameters` in :cite:`rfc9000`.
-17 different transport parameters are defined in :cite:`rfc9000` and implementations can define their own transport parameters.
+As mentioned earlier, the client and the server can also use the TLS handshake to agree on specific QUIC parameters.
+These parameters are called `transport parameters` in QUIC :cite:`rfc9000`.
+17 different transport parameters are defined in QUIC version 1 :cite:`rfc9000` and implementations can define their own transport parameters.
 We will discuss some of them in different sections of this document.
 A first example is the ``max_udp_payload_size`` parameter that indicates the largest UDP payload that an implementation is willing to receive.
 The minimum value for this parameter is 1200 bytes.
-QUIC implementations used in a datacenter could use a much larger ``max_udp_payload_size`` without risking packet fragmentation.
+QUIC implementations used in a datacenter supporting jumbo Ethernet frames could agree on a much larger ``max_udp_payload_size`` without risking packet fragmentation.

 Another example of QUIC transport parameters are the ``initial_source_connection_id`` and the ``original_destination_connection_id`` transport parameters.
 As explained above, thanks to the ``Finished`` messages in the TLS handshake, the client and the servers can verify that their messages have not been tampered.
 Unfortunately, the authentication code included in the ``Finished`` messages is only computed based on the contents of the TLS messages (i.e. ``ClientHello``, ``ServerHello``, ``EncryptedExtensions`` and ``Finished``).
 During the handshake, the client and the servers also propose the source and destination connection identifiers that they plan to use to identify the QUIC session.
 These identifiers are placed in the packet header and not inside the TLS messages.
 They are thus not covered by the authentication code included in the ``Finished`` message.
 To still authenticate these identifiers, QUIC encodes them as transport parameters that are included in the ``ClientHello`` and the ``EncryptedExtensions`` messages.
 The client copies the source connection identifier in the ``initial_source_connection_id`` transport parameter in its ``ClientHello``.
 The server does the same when sending the ``ServerHello``.
-It also copies in the ``original_destination_connection_id`` the destination identifier used by the client to send the packet containing the ``ClientHello``.
+It also copies in the ``original_destination_connection_id`` transport parameter the destination identifier used by the client to send the packet containing the ``ClientHello``.

 .. exercice: figure 8 de rfc9000